dev-academy-programme/concepts/databases/knex-keys.md

 ### A key, you say?

-Keys are integral to Relational Database Management Systems (RDMS).
+Keys are integral to Relational Database Management Systems (RDBMS).
 Each _record_ or _row_ can contain one or more keys, and there are several different types.

 Records can be identified either by a single key or a combination of keys.
 Often, but not always, they'll be numbers.
 There are two types we'll concern ourselves with for now: **primary** and **foreign** keys.